deviserplatform/docs/guide/extensions/modules.md

 # Modules
 Module is a basic building block of the platform and it is used extend the functionalities of the platform.
-Custom logics and functionalities are implemented and using the modules and those can be resued across the platform.
+Custom logics and functionalities are implemented using modules and those can be resued across the platform.

 Modules are extension of ASP.NET MVC Areas, read more about <a href="https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/areas?view=aspnetcore-2.1" target="_blank">Areas</a> and <a href="https://docs.microsoft.com/en-us/aspnet/core/mvc/overview?view=aspnetcore-2.1" target="_blank">MVC</a>.
 Routing for the modules are pre-defined, all the modules uses this route `modules/{area:exists}/{controller=Home}/{action=Index}`.